divnix/std/ARCHITECTURE.md

 In summary, all these organization and typing principles enable:

-- Easy refactoring of your repository's namespace for devops artifacts
+- Easy refactoring of your repository's devops namespace
 - Intuitive grouping of functionality that encourages well-defined internal boundaries
-  - Thereby keeping your automation code clean and maintainable
+  - Allowing for keeping your automation code clean and maintainable
 - Making use of Block Types and the shared library to implement the DRY principle
 - Reasoning about the content of your repo through structured data
   - Thereby interesting user interfaces, such as a CLI, TUI or even a UI
-  - But also services such as (close to) zero config & self-updating CI
+  - As well as also services like a (close to) zero config, self-updating CI
 - Similar organizational principles help to lower the cost of context switching between different projects

 ### Standard's Block Types (DevOps Type System)